herbal tea recipes

 4. Mint-Ginger Tea

-Peppermint and ginger are well known for improving digestion and circulation, promoting heart and reproductive health, and enhancing energy and balance.
+Peppermint and ginger are renowned for their abilities to support digestion and circulation, which can contribute to a healthy heart and reproductive system, as well as improved energy and balance.

 Ingredients